econia-labs/emojicoin-dot-fun/src/move/emojicoin_arena/README.md

 ## A note on pseudo-randomness

-Since randomness is not supported in `init_module` per [`aptos-core` #15436], psuedo-random proxies are used for the first crank.
+Since randomness is not supported in `init_module` per [`aptos-core` #15436], pseudo-random substitute implementations are used for the first crank.
 For a detailed rationale that explains how this is effectively random in practice, see [this `emojicoin-dot-fun` pull request comment].